 Customer Concentration.
-In fiscal 2016, none of our customers accounted for 10% or more of our total sales.
-Sales to our largest customer represented approximately 5% of our total sales in fiscal 2016, 6% of our total sales in fiscal 2015 and 7% of our total sales in fiscal 2014.
-Aggregate sales to our five largest customers, all of which are in our Industrial segment, represented approximately 14% of our total sales in fiscal 2016, 18% of our total sales in fiscal 2015 and 21% of our total sales in fiscal 2014.
-No other customer represented more than 2% of our total sales in fiscal 2016.
+In fiscal 2017, none of our customers accounted for 10% or more of our total sales.
+Sales to our largest customer, which is in our Industrial segment, represented approximately 4% of our total sales in fiscal 2017, 5% of our total sales in fiscal 2016 and 6% of our total sales in fiscal 2015.
+Aggregate sales to our five largest customers, four of which are in our Industrial segment and one of which is in our Health and Nutrition segment, represented approximately 12% of our total sales in fiscal 2017, 14% of our total sales in fiscal 2016 and 18% of our total sales in fiscal 2015.
+No other customer represented more than 2% of our total sales in fiscal 2017.
 The loss of any of our largest customers, or a substantial portion of their business, could have a material adverse effect on our results of operations.